Tax Planning in Lincoln, NE

 • Use a Company Vehicle —

-Depending on your business activities in Lincoln, NE, both you and your employees could use a company vehicle and deduct the associated costs.
+Based on your Lincoln, NE business type, you and your employees may qualify to use a company vehicle with deductible transportation costs.
 This deduction can be made in two ways:

 • Take the standard mileage deduction of 67 cents per mile for gas and electric vehicles; or